computefoundation/gnu-linux-shell-scripting/README.md

 One-liners.

-These solutions are similar to those in **bin/**, however, they are primarily used as references for new solutions rather than on their own.
-They are also typically not used as aliases.
+*One-liners are similar in concept to solutions in **bin/**, except they are typically not used on their own and instead with completely new solutions.
+They are also not typically used as aliases.*

 ### aliases/

-Aliases and short functions.
+Aliases and short functions for bash profiles.

 ## Examples